 Typically, graduate recruiters across financial services are looking for 2.1s, but there are some exceptions:

-- HMRC's tax professionals programme accepts a minimum of a 2.2.
+- The HMRC tax professionals programme accepts a minimum of a 2.2.

 - Lloyds Banking Group accepts applications from candidates who are on track to achieve a 2.2 or above.